What Do You Do When Your Pet Gets Sick?

 When your pet is sick, where do you turn for help- the local pet store, on-line, or…?
 If you are like most pet owners, you don’t know what to give them, but you want a remedy that acts fast!
 Sadly, most people make an appointment and actually expect to come home with medication.
 And yet…

 Pharmaceuticals do not cure; worse still, they have toxic side effects.
 If the problem is gastrointestinal, and antibiotics are prescribed, your pet is in for a rough couple of days.
 Why?
-Antibiotics do not discriminate- in the process of killing off invading pathogens; they also kill off the good bacteria, which are essential to your pet’s health and wellbeing.
-In those instances where antibiotics are necessary, probiotics (good bacteria) should also be a part of the treatment plan, but never are.
+Antibiotics do not discriminate – in the process of killing off invading pathogens; they also kill off the good bacteria, which are essential to your pet’s health and wellbeing.
+In those instances where antibiotics are necessary, probiotics (good bacteria) should also be a part of the treatment plan, but rarely are.

 A balance of good and bad bacteria is actually necessary to maintain a properly functioning GI tract!
 Ideally, it should be around 85% aerobic and 15% anaerobic.
 It’s only when the bad bacteria get the upper hand that GI issues develop.
 Once that happens, the sooner your pet gets a few mega doses of probiotics, the sooner they return to normal.